-It will help your doctor with a diagnosis if you take notes during a few consecutive cycles, detailing specific symptoms.3 Your doctor will want to know about your overall health, carry out a pregnancy test, as well as conduct a physical examination, including the procedures below.3
+It will certainly help your doctor with a diagnosis if you take notes during a few consecutive cycles, detailing specific symptoms.3 Furthermore, your doctor will want to know about your overall health, carry out a pregnancy test, as well as conduct a physical examination, including the procedures below.3

-- A blood test will be conducted to test if your body is short of iron, which can be caused by heavy bleeding.
-A blood test will also determine whether your hormones are functioning as they should be, whether you have a chronic illness or a blood disorder.3
+- Your doctor will conduct a blood test to check if your body is short of iron.
+Heavy bleeding can, of course, be the reason for this.
+The blood test will also determine whether your hormones are functioning as they should be and whether you have a chronic illness or a blood disorder.3

-- A doctor will inspect the images that an ultrasound takes of the inside of your uterus to look for fibroids or polyps.3
+- A doctor mayl also inspect the images that an ultrasound takes of the inside of your uterus to look for fibroids or polyps.3

-- The doctor may conduct a biopsy which involves removing a small piece of tissue which will be examined under a microscope for abnormal cells.3
+- The doctor may conduct a biopsy which involves removing a small piece of tissue.
+After this, a specialist will examine the specimen under a microscope for abnormal cells.3

 - Magnetic resonance imaging makes detailed pictures of your uterus.
-While this is not often used, it can help spot adenomyosis.3
+While doctors do not often use this technique, it can help spot adenomyosis.3

 Back to top

-If you are not trying to fall pregnant, your doctor may recommend one of two contraceptive methods to regulate and control the menstrual cycle.2 The first is combination oral contraceptives, which contain both synthetic oestrogen and progesterone, and are most commonly used.2 The second is the use of progestin IUDs or progestin implant to regulate hormonal imbalances.2
+If you are not trying to fall pregnant, your doctor may recommend one of two contraceptive methods to regulate and control the menstrual cycle.
+Firstly, a combination of oral contraceptives containing synthetic oestrogen and progesterone, and doctors use these most frequently.2 Secondly, the use of progestin IUDs or a progestin implant to regulate hormonal imbalances.2

-Sudden heavy bleeding can be treated using intravenous oestrogen.2 Once the bleeding has stopped, this treatment could be followed by oral progestin to balance hormones.2
+On the other hand, doctors can treat sudden heavy bleeding using intravenous oestrogen.2 Once the bleeding has stopped, they could follow this treatment by oral progestin to balance hormones.2

-A procedure called dilation and curettage, or D&C, is a surgical procedure that removes some of the uterine lining and is sometimes used to treat heavy and prolonged bleeding accompanied by a thickened uterine lining.2
+Moreover, a procedure called dilation and curettage, or D&C, is a surgical procedure that removes some of the uterine lining, and surgeons sometimes use this to treat heavy and prolonged bleeding accompanied by a thickened uterine lining.2

-Your doctor may order an additional biopsy if your uterine cells are found to be abnormal.2 A hysterectomy, which involves the complete removal of the uterus, may be recommended if the biopsy shows that the cells are cancerous; however, this is usually a last resort.2
+Finally, your doctor may order an additional biopsy if they find your uterine cells to be abnormal.2 A hysterectomy, which involves the complete removal of the uterus, may be recommended if the biopsy shows that the cells are cancerous; however, this is usually a last resort.2